12 Things You Should Really Never Microwave

 Find out more kitchen appliance mistakes you didn’t know you were making.

 That mug you’ve had for years and years

 Certain mugs made before the 1960s, like old versions of Fiestaware, were glazed with materials that could give off radiation and may contain lead and other harmful heavy metals, according to Smithsonian.com.
 That mug you found at your neighbour’s garage sale may look cute, but consider adding it to your shelf collection instead of drinking from it.

 Discover the types of leftovers that can make you sick.

 Beware of “Microwave Safe” labels

 The only thing a “microwave safe” label tells you is that you can microwave the container without damaging it or damaging the microwave.
-In fact, manufacturers aren’t even required to test their ceramics to ensure safety after heating, according to the FDA (that’s probably why you’ve burned yourself on too-hot ceramic mugs).
+In fact, manufacturers aren’t even required to test their ceramics to ensure safety after heating (that’s probably why you’ve burned yourself on too-hot ceramic mugs).
 Even though something may say it’s safe to nuke, if you’ve never used it before, the healthier choice may be heating your liquid or food on the stove and then transfer it to a bowl, plate, or mug.